Lee Pressman: Personal and death

 On June 28, 1931, Pressman married the former Sophia Platnik.
 The couple had three daughters.

 He was a member of the International Juridical Association (IJA) ("probably through Shad Polier who was a classmate of mine at law school"), the National Lawyers Guild (NLG), and the New York Bar Association.
-According to biographer Gilbert J. Gall, Pressman, Witt, and others formed the "radical" wing of the NLG against a more moderate, liberal wing lead by NLG president Morris Ernst (also co-founder of the American Civil Liberties Union).
+According to biographer Gilbert J. Gall, Pressman, Witt, and others formed the "radical" wing of the NLG against a more moderate, liberal wing led by NLG president Morris Ernst (also co-founder of the American Civil Liberties Union).

 In 1957, he stated during an interview:

 I don't think today's generation has nearly as exciting a life as we did when we were in our twenties, but I suppose it's the times.
 It seems to me that the labor movement with all the strength it has nowadays should be able to organize several million unorganized workers.

 Pressman died at home at 26 Forster Avenue in Mt.
 Vernon, New York, on November 20, 1969.
 Sophia Platnik Pressman (Cornell '28) died on May 12, 1980, in Sandia Park, New Mexico.